idaholab/fenix/doc/content/examples/cad_geometry_model/cad_model.md

 # CAD-based Geometry Workflow for Multiphysics Fusion Problems Using OpenMC and MOOSE

-This demonstration describes a workflow for modeling fusion problems in OpenMC and MOOSE.
+This demonstration describes a workflow for modeling fusion problems in OpenMC and MOOSE using a computer aided design (CAD)-based geometry workflow.
+It is based on the work published in [!cite](Eltawila2004_PNBC).

 !figures transfers.png
   id=transfers